zuadi/bibleApp/README.md

 # bibleApp
-This app help to quick output a pdf or text file of the differet bible translation with the right verses
+This app helps to quick output a pdf or text file of the differet bible translation with the right verses